(Last Updated on : 25/09/2017)

-From the remote past, countries have honoured excellence, outstanding service and achievements.
-In India, this recognition has indeed taken a number of forms, including awarding of medals.
-To recognise and honour the service of the Indian defence force, the Indian defence awards are given by the President of India.
+.
+Since remote past, different countries have been honoring excellence, outstanding services and achievements in a wide range of fields.
+In India, this recognition has taken a number of forms including awarding of medals.
+Indian Defence Awards are given by the President of India

-The second category of the gallantry award comprises the esteemed awards like Ashoka Chakra, Kirti chakra and the Shaurya Chakra.
-Originally these were named as Ashoka Chakra class I, Class II and Class III.
+The second category of gallantry award comprises of the esteemed awards like Ashoka Chakra, Kirti Chakra and Shaurya Chakra.
+Originally, these were named as Ashoka Chakra Class I, Class II and Class III.
+While Ashoka Chakra

 Param Vishisht Seva Medal

 was founded in 1960 and recognizes peace-time service of the most exceptional order.
 Sarvottam Yudh Seva Medal recognizes highest degree of illustrious services in times of war or conflict or hostilities.
 Uttam Yudh Seva Medal is awarded for wartime illustrious services.
 Yudh Seva Medal also recognizes distinguished service during wartime.
 Other Non-Gallantry Awards are the Samar Seva Medal, Sainya Seva Medal, Raksha Medal, Sangram Medal, Wound Medal and 25th Independence Anniversary Medal.